arunp77/Kubernets_for_beginner/documentation/09_kubernet_components.md

 # **main components of Kubernetes**

+A Kubernetes cluster consists of a control plane and one or more worker nodes.

 ## 🧠 1. **Control Plane Components**

 > These are the brains of the Kubernetes cluster.
 They manage the cluster, decide what runs where, and handle overall orchestration.